The Flintstones in Viva Rock Vegas: Music

 Ann-Margret, who had a guest appearance on the original animated series as the title character in "Ann-Margrock Presents", sings the theme song, a slightly rewritten version of Viva Las Vegas.

 Release

 Box office

 The Flintstones in Viva Rock Vegas opened theatrically on April 28, 2000, and earned $10,518,435 in its first weekend, ranking second to U-571s second weekend.
 The film ended its run on August 17, 2000, having grossed $35,268,275 domestically and $24,200,000 overseas for a worldwide total of $59,468,275.
-Based on an $83 million budget, the film was a box office failure.
 This was a disappointment compared to the first film's $358.5 million worldwide gross.

 Critical response

 On Rotten Tomatoes, The Flintstones in Viva Rock Vegas has a 26% score, based on 73 reviews, with an average rating of 4/10.
 The site's critical consensus states: "The prequel to the first full-length feature set in Bedrock, Viva Rock Vegas is a surprising improvement over The Flintstones.
 Aimed towards an audience of adults and children alike, critics feel Viva will appeal to a broad range of viewers."
 Metacritic reports a 27 out of 100 ratings, based on 26 reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, the same rating as its predecessor.